CommonEvaluationPlatform/CEP/README.md

 An example UART output for the baremetal gpiotest follows:
 ```
 ---          Common Evaluation Platform v4.50            ---
----         Based on the UCB Chipyard Framework          ---
+--- Based on the UCB Chipyard Framework (1.10.0 release) ---
---- Copyright 2022 Massachusetts Institute of Technology ---
+--- Copyright 2023 Massachusetts Institute of Technology ---
----     BootRom Image built on Nov 18 2022 09:42:49      ---
+---     BootRom Image built on Dec  4 2023 10:15:50      ---

 INIT
 CMD0